 As the resolution increases, the number of pixels that can be displayed on the screen, and consequently windows and other elements, grows.
 The resolution of many 24 ″ widescreen LCD monitors is Full-HD (1920 × 1080 pixels), the same as HDTVs for 1080p or 1080i modes.
-New generation monitors integrate support for “4K” resolution, in other words 4.096 × 2.160 pixels; still others support the lower “Ultra HD” resolution: 3,840 × 2,160 pixels, also called 2160p.
+New generation monitors integrate support for “4K” resolution, in other words, 4.096 × 2.160 pixels; still, others support the lower “Ultra HD” resolution: 3,840 × 2,160 pixels, also called 2160p.

-The 5K resolution is integrated in larger screens (usually 27 “) and is equal to 5120 × 2880 pixels.
+The 5K resolution is integrated into larger screens (usually 27 “) and is equal to 5120 × 2880 pixels.
 Typical maximum resolutions of today’s monitors are: 1920 × 1200 pixels or 2560 × 1600 pixels; other higher ones begin to be found on consumer models but are normally available on professional models.

 Many 4K and 5K monitors can be connected to the Mac using Thunderbolt or HDMI cables.
-For monitors with integrated DisplayPort port just use a Thunderbolt cable; some of these integrate a DisplayPort port which requires a DisplayPort to Mini DisplayPort cable.
+For monitors with an integrated DisplayPort port just use a Thunderbolt cable; some of these integrate a DisplayPort port which requires a DisplayPort to Mini DisplayPort cable.
 The latter are very cheap cables and can be found for a few tens of euros on Amazon.

 Macs sold from 2011 to 2013 use the first generation of Thunderbolt; this supports DisplayPort 1.1a technology, offering a maximum throughput of 8.64 Gbps and capable of driving virtually any 4K or 5K display with a refresh rate of 60Hz.